Cody Bellinger Player Props: Cubs vs. Dodgers

 Cody Bellinger At The Plate

-- Bellinger is batting .245 with two doubles, two home runs and six walks.
+- Bellinger is hitting .284 with three doubles, three home runs and seven walks.

-- Bellinger is batting .368 with one homer during his last outings and is riding a five-game hitting streak.

-- In 13 games played this year, he has homered in two of them.

-- Bellinger has driven in a run in six games this year (46.2%), including two games with multiple runs batted in.
+- Bellinger has driven in a run in nine games this year (52.9%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (53.8%), including one multi-run game.
+- He has scored in 11 of 17 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.